andlukass/inception/README.md

 apt install openssh-server//it will open the port 22 on the VM check your ip with: "ip a" // usually its the one starting with 10.*** in your real computer you can log ssh with: "ssh <your_user>@<VM_ipadress> -p 22" you can also install a extention on your vscode (Remore - SSH) to connect in your VM trough vscode, so you can edit your files easier

 install git so you can keep your containers safe and portable apt install git dont forget to add the ssh key to your github ssh-keygen -t ed25519 -C "your_email@example.com"

+1* install build esssentials
 make sure you have installed build essentials so you can run make command: apt-get install build-essential

-add to the /etc/hosts file, the following line:
-127.0.0.1 <your-login>42.fr

 2* install docker engine:
 follow the official steps to install docker: